obisargoni/multiscale-ped-abm/scripts/README.txt

 Now that I am recording the crossing choices of the pedestrian agents there are much simpler ways of calculating this information, especially if all pedestrian agents should be crossing at some point.

+3. cc_heatmap.py

+Use to produce figure illustrating different crossing choices resulting from parameter sweep of pairs of parameters.